-PRD Curves submitted by PRD Providers without direct load responsibility will be identified as CSP-PRD bids in the Day-ahead Market software and user interface.
+PRD Curves submitted by PRD Providers without direct load responsibility are identified as CSP-PRD bids in the Day-ahead Market software and user interface.

-CSP-PRD bids will be modeled in the Real-time Energy market only, and will be modeled in the real-time dispatch algorithms.
-CSP-PRD bids will not be modeled in the Day-ahead Market Clearing process.
+CSP-PRD bids are modeled in the Real-time Energy market only, and are modeled in the realtime dispatch algorithms.
+CSP-PRD bids are not modeled in the Day-ahead Market Clearing process.

-CSP-PRD bids will not result in any energy market charges or credits to the CSP.
+CSP-PRD bids do not result in any energy market charges or credits to the CSP.